pypy/pypy/rpython/doc/jit/vectorization.rst

 Reduction is implemented:

-* sum

-Planned reductions:

-* all, any, prod, min, max
+* sum, prod, any, all

 Constant & Variable Expansion
 -----------------------------